-GetCheckedOnline is a free and confidential online sexually transmitted infection (STI) testing service provided by the BC Centre for Disease Control (BCCDC).
-To learn how GetCheckedOnline works, watch this video:
+GetCheckedOnline is a free and confidential online sexually transmitted infection (STI) testing service offered by the BC Centre for Disease Control (BCCDC).
+To learn how it works, watch this video:

 When should I use GetCheckedOnline?

-You or your sex partners have symptoms of an STI, such as discharge, pain, itching or sores on the genitals.
+- You have symptoms, such as discharge, pain, itching, or sores on the genitals.

-You had sex with someone who has an STI or a sex partner has told you to get tested.
+- You had sex with someone who has an STI.

 - You need a printed copy of your test results with your name on it.